Skip to Content

 2025 100M Race Details

-- Shuttles: Provided, but not required.
+• Shuttles: Provided, but not required.
 Runners will be prioritized.
-Shuttle pick-up location TBA but will be within 1 mile drive of Basecamp (expo).
+Shuttle pick-up at Sandalwood Lot.

 2025 Course Description

-The 2025 HOKA Kodiak Ultra Marathons by UTMB® 100M race circumnavigate the entire Big Bear Valley including 20+ miles on the Pacific Crest Trail and a visit to the summit of Sugarloaf Mountain (9,995′).
+The 2025 Kodiak Ultra Marathons by UTMB® 100M race circumnavigates the entire Big Bear Valley including a few miles on the Pacific Crest Trail and a visit to the summit of Sugarloaf Mountain (9,995′).
 This is a true mountain 100 miler with a lot of running above 7,000 feet.
 From the alpine forest with towering pines to the high desert with Joshua trees, you’ll experience several climates and varying vistas from the mountains to Big Bear Lake.

 GPX File